-Plants of the World Online by Kew lists 154 species in the Oenothera genus (as of 4-19-21 when I last updated this page.
-It is a member of the plant family Onagraceae with 21 genera.
-Those numbers could change as updates are made.
+As of 1-3-23 when this page was last updated, Plants of the World Online lists 157 species in the Oenothera genus.
+It is a member of the plant family Onagraceae with 22 genera.
+Those numbers could change as updates are made on POWO.

-The distribution map above for Oenothera biennis is from the USDA Plants Database.
-Areas in green are where the species is native in the United States and Canada.
+The above distribution map for Oenothera biennis is from Plants of the World Online.
+Areas in green are where the species is native and purple where it has been introduced.
+The map on the USDA Plants Database for the United States and Canada is similar.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 When I moved back to the family farm in west-central Missouri in 2013, I noticed this plant coming up in the cracks in the floor of what used to be the back porch of my grandparent’s old house.
 My dad said it always comes up there every year.
 I let it grow so I could figure out what it was.
 Well, it grew and flowered but normally they were always closed by the time I got up and went outside.
 I was able to identify it as Oenothera biennis, the Evening Primrose, from photos on the Missouri Plants website.

 It is odd I haven’t seen the Oenothera biennis growing anywhere else on the farm or even along back roads.
 They spread like crazy!
 I guess perhaps I am looking at flowers while wildflower hunting and maybe I just haven’t noticed them.
 It has always been strange to me how some species just pop up and do well in certain areas.